-It’s a short bus ride from La Maddalena town to Spiaggia di Monte di Rena.
+There are buses from La Maddalena town to Spiaggia di Monte di Rena.
 Otherwise, there is (free) parking nearby, so it’s possible to drive and find a place to leave your car.
-Drive through the centre of the island, past the town of Sualeddu, making a right when you reach Abbatoggia Village and turning off when you see signs to the beach.
+Drive through the center of the island, past the town of Sualeddu, making a right when you reach Abbatoggia Village and turning off when you see signs to the beach.

 This northeastern beach is basically a large bay boasting three beaches.
-There’s calm water, a relaxed atmosphere, and some strong paradise aesthetics, making this beach a popular spot.
+There’s calm water, a relaxed atmosphere, and some strong paradise aesthetics, making it a popular spot.

-Just five kilometers away from the main town of La Maddalena, Spalmatore Beach is easily reached via bus.
+Just 5 kilometers away from La Maddalena town, Spalmatore Beach is easily reached via bus.
 Arriving by car is simple, too; there’s parking at the side of the road and a further ten-minute walk to the beach.
 The jetty here allows those with boats to visit with ease.

 Spiaggia del Cardellino

 Situated on La Maddalena island, in the northeast near Capo Ferrari, this beach is a hidden gem featuring a small slice of sand interrupted by otherworldly rock formations.
 The sand slopes gently into the water, and with very few waves, it’s an excellent option for those with children who want to paddle in the shallows.

 It’s a tranquil beach that may have only a few other people on it when you visit – or, more likely, no one at all – a perfectly peaceful spot for lounging by the sea and reading a book.

 Being out of the way, there are no amenities here.
 And with no shade, you’ll want to bring a sunshade and other sun protection, as well as any food and drink you’ll need.